 - Trust Protector Clause.
 This clause designates a protector and allows him to remove the trustee and, in some cases, veto some or all of the trustee’s actions.

 - Flight clause.
 This clause allows the trustee to move the trust to another jurisdiction.
 In the event that the creditor files a claim in the jurisdiction where the trust is established, the trust may be moved to another jurisdiction, so the creditor would have to start again by filing a suit in the new jurisdiction.

-- Clause of choice of law.
-This clause mandates that the trust be governed by the laws of the jurisdiction in which it is located.
+- The clause of choice of law.
+This clause mandates that the trust is governed by the laws of the jurisdiction in which it is located.

 Thus, when a foreign court orders the settlor/beneficiary to compel a distribution, he or she can invoke what is termed as the impossibility defense because of certain clauses contained in the trust.

 An asset protection trust should prevent the settlor from being the protector or a trustee, they should be independent, and it is advisable that they do not reside in the same jurisdiction as the settlor.
 This prevents a judge from concluding that the settlor has the ability to control the trust and therefore the ability to force a distribution.

 Also in the case of a judgment, the settlor should avoid communicating it personally to the foreign trustee to avoid not being accused of personally execute the anti-duress clause.

 Where to form a foreign trust

 Establishing a foreign trust requires in-depth research and assistance from the appropriate and experienced advisors who can realistically and honestly assess the objectives and intentions of the settlor, the solutions most suited to their needs, as well as optimal management of transferred assets.